wiard/punkbank/README.md

 ### The ECH remote Control moving with UTXO's

-In this metaphor, the City of Bitcoin is alive with construction, moves, and changes, reflecting the dynamic nature of the blockchain.
+The City of Bitcoin is alive with construction, moves, and changes, reflecting the dynamic nature of the blockchain.
 UTXOs are the essential spaces within this city, holding the value waiting to be claimed and used in the vast network of transactions that keep the city thriving.

 <img width="332" alt="Drawing-496 sketchpad (3)" src="https://github.com/wiard/punkbank/assets/900114/e273d1d4-f9a4-4e1a-83be-42b01bfff2ad">